freach/kubernetes-security-best-practice/README.md

 Docker images are a completely uncontrolled environment.
 Everyone with access to the Docker socket or Kubernetes API can pull any image they like.
 Because of that many Kubernetes clusters secretly became Bitcoin miners, because of infected Docker images or Kubernetes security issues.
 The Docker plugin [Docker Image policy plugin](https://github.com/freach/docker-image-policy-plugin) will help you with that problem.
 The plugin hooks into the internal Docker API and enforces a set of black and white list rules to restrict what images can be pulled.

 Ultimately Docker is pulling an image, so securing Docker is considered a good approach but alternatively Kubernetes also provides a way.
-The *AddmissionController* provides the [ImagePolicyWebhook](https://kubernetes.io/docs/admin/admission-controllers/#imagepolicywebhook) through which a provided web service can intercept image pulls.
+The *AdmissionController* provides the [ImagePolicyWebhook](https://kubernetes.io/docs/admin/admission-controllers/#imagepolicywebhook) through which a provided web service can intercept image pulls.

 ### Kubernetes Dashboard :boom: